metabase/metabase/docs/dashboards/introduction.md

 ## Resetting a card's visualization settings

+If you want to revert a dashboard card to its original visualization settings (i.e., the settings on the question when it was _first_ saved to your dashboard):

 1. Go to your dashboard and click the **pencil icon** to go into edit mode.
 2. Hover over the card (question) that you want to edit.
 3. Click the **palette icon** to bring up the visualization settings for that card.